-The South Sound FarmLink program works to keep farmland in production in the South Sound region for generations to come in such a way that is affordable and accessible to all interested farmers.
+The South Sound FarmLink program keeps farmland in production in the South Sound region for generations to come so that it is affordable and accessible to all interested farmers.

 Why South Sound FarmLink?